-Planning / Guidance Document Key Policies / Recommendations Relevance to the Study Area York Region's Sustainability Strategy The Sustainability Strategy provides a long-term framework for making smart decisions about growth management and all municipal responsibilities that better integrate the economy, environment and community.
+Planning / Guidance Document Key Policies / Recommendations Re York Region's Sustainability Strategy The Sustainability Strategy provides a long-term framework for making smart decisions about growth management and all municipal responsibilities that better integrate the economy, environment and community.
 One of the goals of the strategy is to create self-sustaining and healthy communities that emphasize the human condition.
-This goal recognizes the importance of land-use and infrastructure planning, human services and fiscal impacts.
-The relevant actions to the Warden Avenue corridor include: Ensure that all residents and employees, including new immigrants, the elderly, young people and the disabled have barrier-free, accessible and affordable transportation.
-Continue to provide rapid transit and public transit with connecting pedestrian- friendly access routes.
-Apply Transportation Demand Management to increase transit usage, carpooling and alternative transportation modes to improve access and mobility.
+This goal recognizes planning, human ser to the Warden Aven Ensure that all resid- immigrants, the elde barrier-free, accessi Continue to provide pedestrian- friendly a Apply Transportation usage, carpooling an access and mobility.
 York Region's Forest Management Plan This plan was developed to maximize the benefits of all trees in the Region and to combat threats.
 Two key pillars of the plan are: recognizing the value of all trees, not just those in woodland areas and taking them into account as living, green infrastructure assets and working to increase the tree canopy cover in all settings.
-As this project area moves towards a more urbanized roadway, the corridor can enable spaces for urban trees and canopy cover contributing to the overall effectiveness of the other initiatives to support residents and all road users, including active transportation facilities, reducing urban heat while also positively contributing to the environment.
-The plan supports a vision of healthy trees and diverse, sustainable forest ecosystems that support the well-being and quality of life of residents and communities.
+As this project area the corridor can ena contributing to the ov support residents an transportation faciliti contributing to the en The plan supports a vision of healthy trees and diverse, sustainable forest ecosystems that support the well-being and quality of life of residents and communities.
 York Region Transit Business Plan (2021 - 2025) The 2021 - 2025 Business Plan describes how York Region Transit (YRT) will address the impact of the COVID-19 pandemic and the Region's transit needs over the next five years.
 This business plan outlines the Frequent Transit Network (FTN) plan, which identifies high-ridership corridors where additional service is warranted.
 The FTN provides more direct service and improved transfers between routes by creating a connective grid network of Viva and base routes operating along key corridors in urban areas of the Region.
 The FTN supports travel between Regional Centres and along Regional Corridors and supports more direct inter-regional trips.
-Warden Avenue between Elgin Mills Road East and Major Mackenzie Drive East was identified as a FTN route.
-Near to the Study Area, Major Mackenzie Drive East was identified as a bus rapid transit route and Elgin Mills Road East was identified as a FTN route.
-Any improvements to Warden Ave. will need to include accommodation for public transit.
-City of Markham North Markham Urban Design Guidelines The Urban Design Guidelines provide guidance at the community design scale, for street design, block design Following these guidelines will ensure that the project meets North Markham standards to develop the area in to a sustainable and innovative community.
-Markham Active Transportation Master Plan ('Ride & Stride') The Markham Active Transportation Plan, which is currently underway, outlines the policies, directions, steps and projects that need to be undertaken to provide safe, comfortable and well-connected active transportation network in Markham.
+Warden Avenue betw Mackenzie Drive Eas Study Area, Major M rapid transit route an FTN route.
+Any improvements to accommodation for p City of Markham North Markham Urban Design Guidelines The Urban Design Guidelines provide guidance at the community design scale, for street design, block design Following these guid Markham standards innovative communit Markham Active Transportation Master Plan ('Ride & Stride') The Markham Active Transportation Plan, which is currently underway, outlines the policies, directions, steps and projects that need to be undertaken to provide safe, comfortable and well-connected active transportation network in Markham.
 The City identified strengthening the active transportation network as an important initiative to combat climate change and safety for road users.
 The City's "Getting to Zero: Markham's Municipal Energy Plan" assumes that as part of future scenarios 50% of trips with a length between 1 and 5 km shift to cycling by 2040 and 50% of the potential walking trips that were less than 2 km were not supporting the travel of another passenger were shifted to walking by 2050.
-The Markham Active Transportation Plan proposed an ultimate cycling network that includes paved shoulders on Warden Avenue between Major Mackenzie Drive East and Elgin Mills Road East.
-In the proposed network, these paved shoulders connect to the proposed boulevard multi-use path on Major Mackenzie Drive East at the south of the Study Area and proposed paved shoulder on Elgin Mills Road East at the north of the Study Area.
+The Markham Active cycling network that between Major Mack In the proposed netw proposed boulevard East at the south of on Elgin Mills Road I elevance to the Study Area ---------------------------- tes the importance of land-use and infrastructure services and fiscal impacts.
+The relevant actions enue corridor include: